SymfonyCasts/api-platform/sfcasts/ep2-security/query-extension.md

 method and pass us a pre-built `QueryBuilder`.
 Then... we can mess with that query however we want!

+***TIP
+If you're loading data from something *other* than Doctrine (or have a custom "data provider"... a topic we haven't talked about yet), then this class won't have any effect.
+***

 In fact, this is how pagination and filters work internally: both are implemented as Doctrine *extensions*.